Charcoal

 Includes the following.

-Charcoal is a dry drawing material used much in the same way as graphite with many advantages.
+Charcoal is a dry drawing material used much in the same way as graphite and has many advantages.
 It is carbonized from burning wood in the absence of oxygen.
-This burnt wood, or the light, black residue after the wood has been burnt, has excellent covering power, intense blacks and, in some cases, is easier to erase than graphite.
+This burnt wood, or the light, black residue after the wood has been burnt, has excellent covering power and intense blacks and, in some cases, is easier to erase than graphite.

 Charcoal is one of the first tools used to make artwork, appearing in cave paintings dating back 28,000 years.
 It is the earth's drawing tool.